KevinCurtisDev/Jessica_webapp/README.md

 The following user stories were used -

-Reader:
+#### Reader:

 As a reader, I want to see a list of books, blogs and current works written by Jessica, so that I can buy her books and read her latest writings and thoughts.

+Actions:

-I navigate to the home page.
-I scroll to the information on Jessica's latest book release.
-I click on the button to see more books.
-I decide to buy a book.
-I click buy this book.
+* Navigate to the home page.
+* Scroll to the information on Jessica's latest book release.
+* Click on the button to see more books.
+* Decide to buy a book or not.
+* Click buy this book.
 A new tab opens in my browser showing the publisher's order form for the book.
-I complete my order and decide to look for more of Jessica's work.
-I click the expandible menu and navigate to the Poetry section.
-I read some poems and save the page in my browser history for later reading.
+* Complete order and decide to look for more of Jessica's work.
+* Click the expandible menu and navigate to the Poetry section of Jessica's web app.
+* Read some poems and save the page in the browser history for later reading.

-Arts administrator:
+#### Arts administrator:

 As an Arts administrator, I want to get in touch with Jessica so that I can discuss work opportunities with her.

+Actions:

-I open the web app home page.
-I open the expandable menu and navigate to the contact page.
-I then fill out the contact form with incorrect details and see error messages.
-I then repeat the process of filling in the contact form with correct details and click the send message button.
+* Open the web app home page.
+* Scroll to the contact form.
+* Fill out the contact form with incorrect details (see error messages).
+* Repeat the process of filling in the contact form with correct details.
+* Click the send message button.
 No errors appear.

-Festival organiser:
+#### Festival organiser:

 As a festival organiser, I want to view Jessica's work and get in touch with her so that I can discuss possible work opportunities with her.

-I open the web app home page.
-I scroll to the information on Jessica's latest book release.
-I click on the button to see more books.
-I click the expandible menu and navigate to the Poetry section. i browse some of the poems and then open the expandable menu and navigate to the contact page.
-I then fill out the contact form with incorrect details and see error messages.
-I then repeat the process of filling in the contact form with correct details and click the send message button.
+Action:

+* Open the web app home page.
+* Scroll to the information on Jessica's latest book release.
+* Click on the button to see more books.
+* Click the expandible menu and navigate to the Poetry section.
+* Browse some of the poems.
+* Open the expandable menu and navigate to the contact page.
+* Fill out the contact form with incorrect details and see error messages.
+* Repeat the process of filling in the contact form with correct details.
+* Click the send message button.
 No errors appear.

 View wireframes: [wireframes](https://the-masta-blasta.github.io/Jessica_webapp/app/Jess-Wireframe.pdf)